canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 }
 ```

-Also, since our test doesn't have any asynchronous code, we could remove the `return` statement and turned our test into a `void` method.
+Also, since our test doesn't have any asynchronous code, we could remove the `return` statement and turn our test into a `void` method.

 With this refactor, our test started to look simpler and easier to read.
 Now, it's clear this test only cares about the `EmailConfiguration` class.

 ## 2. Make your test values obvious

-Our test states in its name that the sender email is null.
+Our test states in its name that the sender's email is null.
 Anyone reading this test would expect to see a variable set to null and passed around.
 But, that's not the case.

 **Make scenarios under test and test values extremely obvious**.

-Please, don't make developers to decode your tests.
+Please, don't make developers decode your tests.

-To make the test scenario obvious in our example, let's add `SenderEmail = null` to the intialization of the `EmailConfiguration` object.
+To make the test scenario obvious in our example, let's add `SenderEmail = null` to the initialization of the `EmailConfiguration` object.

 ```csharp
 [TestMethod]